lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ---

+## Acknowledgments

+We thank **Emmanuel N. Saridakis** (National Observatory of Athens) for detailed feedback on the theoretical framework, particularly regarding the derivation of field equations, the structure of Θ_μν, and consistency constraints in teleparallel gravity with non-minimal matter coupling.
+His suggestions significantly strengthened the theoretical presentation.

+We thank **Rafael Ferraro** (Instituto de Astronomía y Física del Espacio, CONICET – Universidad de Buenos Aires) for helpful discussions on f(T) gravity and the role of dimensional constants in modified teleparallel theories.
+His insight that f(T) functions necessarily introduce a constant with units of square length that fixes the scale at which modified gravity deviates from GR was particularly valuable.

+---

 ## References

 - Aldrovandi, R. & Pereira, J. G. (2013).
 Teleparallel Gravity: An Introduction.
 Springer.
 - Beck, C. & Cohen, E. G. D. (2003).
 Superstatistics.
 Physica A, 322, 267-275. arXiv:cond-mat/0303288
 - Bertotti, B., Iess, L., & Tortora, P. (2003).
 A test of general relativity using radio links with the Cassini spacecraft.
 Nature, 425, 374-376.
 - Dutton, A. A. & Macciò, A. V. (2014).
 Cold dark matter haloes in the Planck era.
 MNRAS, 441, 3359.
+- Ferraro, R. & Fiorini, F. (2007).
+Modified teleparallel gravity: Inflation without inflaton.
+PRD, 75, 084031.
 - Harko, T., et al. (2014). f(T,L_m) gravity and its cosmological implications.
 PRD, 90, 044067. arXiv:1404.6212
 - Krššák, M. & Saridakis, E. N. (2016).
 The covariant formulation of f(T) gravity.
 CQG, 33, 115009.
 - Lelli, F., et al. (2017).
 SPARC: Mass Models for 175 Disk Galaxies.
 AJ, 153, 240.